 Few, if any, countries have rolled out accompanying data protection legislation to guide the implementation of contact-tracing apps – if anything, governments who have given a thought to the legal basis of the apps seem to have leaned towards the exact opposite side, of making the apps mandatory for download, like in Turkey or, for a short time, in India.

-In the UK, that a privacy notice for the National Health Service’s test-and-trace programme stated that they are planning to store personal data of people with coronavirus for 20 years, including full name, date of birth, phone numbers, home address and email address.
+In the UK, the Guardian reported that a privacy notice for the National Health Service’s test-and-trace programme stated that they are planning to store personal data of people with coronavirus for 20 years, including full name, date of birth, phone numbers, home address and email address.
 Interestingly, that privacy notice has now been taken down.

 But let’s be clear – we shouldn’t have to rely upon ad hoc legal challenges, or upon trusting the body in charge of implementing the contact-tracing app.
 This is an issue of accountability, power, and protecting human rights.
 Collecting such data and building such widespread surveillance infrastructure is a manifestation of power, and power requires safeguards to avoid misuse, particularly in the current political environment.